zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

 ## **Task 6: Creating RSA Keys**

 1. As 'zdmuser' go to root directory and generate RSA keys.
-Hit enter key 3 times for no password and to save to /home/zdmuser/.ssh/id_rsa.
+Press enter key 3 times for no password and to save to /home/zdmuser/.ssh/id_rsa.

     ```
     <copy>